 4. Umbrella

 Umbrella.
-Simple, yet super important, especially if you’re changing a tire in the rain.
+Super important for your comfort and concentration, especially if you’re changing a tire in the rain.
 Been there, done that.

 Blanket.
-I always have a blanket in my car, specifically a Mexican blanket because they are super warm and durable.
-Not only it is there for emergency slide-offs, but the dog can sit on it, the kid and use it, or I can sit on it.
+I always have a blanket in my car, specifically a Mexican blanket, because they are super warm and durable.
+Not only is it there for emergency slide-offs, but the dog can sit on it, the kid and use it, or you can sit on it for extra cushion.
+One of my favorites of the top road trip essentials.

 8. Emergency Kit